The operational perspective

 Rice & Gold restaurant in New York City proves all-day dining can be adapted to global cuisines.
 Dedicated to “modern Asian-American fare,” the restaurant incorporates Pork & Shrimp Shumai—a traditional Chinese dumpling—into an egg-based breakfast dish.

-Breakfast sandwiches, popular on quick-service menus, are being reinterpreted to deliver more flavour and upscale appeal.
+Breakfast sandwiches, popular on quick-service menus, are being reinterpreted to deliver more flavor and upscale appeal.
 The Eggie Sandwich at New York City’s Lalito restaurant is topped with thick strips of fried salami, grilled halloumi (a Mediterranean cheese), plantain mash and pickled onion.

 Jane Q restaurant in Los Angeles serves a Southern-inflected B.E.L.T.
 Sandwich featuring a fried egg with candied bacon, a thick slice of housemade pickled green tomato and pimiento cheese on an egg bun.
 Diners can add a sunny-side-up egg to the sandwich.